UK Summers Are Breaking Records — Here’s How to Cool Down Without Fuelling the Fire

 From 10:00am: 🥂 Welcome with drinks & cake as you arrive and live music 🎶

-Special Guests: Including Peter Gibbs (Radio 4), Josh Reynolds (MP), Karen Davies (Lead Cllr for Sustainability) and others to be announced.
+Special Guests: Including Peter Gibbs (Radio 4), Josh Reynolds (MP), RBWM Mayor Sian Martin, Karen Davies (Lead Cllr for Sustainability).

 10:30 – 11:00: 🎤 Short talks celebrating what we’ve achieved, what’s changing—and why, and our vision for the future